 Information for Mentors

 Students completing upper-division study and who show interest in the program should apply to be a mentor.
 Mentors must be a chemistry major, possess a UC GPA of 2.50 or higher, be in good academic standing, and be on campus (at minimum) Fall and Winter Quarter.
 When accepted, mentors will attend a mandatory info session to better prepare themselves for the mentorship.
 Mentors are to provide support for their mentees.
-They are not to serve as major advisers or tutors in Chemistry.
+They are not to serve as major advisors or tutors in Chemistry.